OlivierFortier/React-hooks-todos/README.md

-#Learning react (with hooks !)
+#React todos (with hooks !)
-A simple todo list to learn react using hooks functional components.
+A simple todo list to use react using hooks functional components.
 ## What did I learn ?
 - The fundamentals of react
 - how to set the state with setState() and change it